 I like my role playing games to have a pinch of history to them, so it’s not hard for me to imagine those immigrant workers from 1870, then to imagine a bunch of dwarves from Dungeons and Dragons, who I’m imagining engineered in much the same way.
 All in order to build their magnificent structures deep beneath the earth.

-Dungeons and Dragons is filled with magnificent structures, both above the land of the Forgotten Realms, as well as deep below.
-Too often we jump straight into rolling initiative, yet don’t spare a thought to marvel at what would have been the craftsmanship involved.
+D&D is filled with magnificent structures, both above the land of the Forgotten Realms, as well as deep below.
+Too often we jump straight into rolling initiative and don’t properly spare a thought to marvel at what would have been the craftsmanship involved.
 If a dwarf shows pride in the craftsmanship of his kin, let’s go with it.

 History books tell us that in the spring of 1883 there was a parade when they opened the Brooklyn Bridge.
 It undoubtedly was a magnificent day for those immigrant workers who spent so many days working down in that caisson.
 Can you imagine the pride they felt to see that bridge completed, to listen to the governor’s speech, to see the children waving their little flags at the parade to celebrate the occasion?